 If you need anything during the flight it should be in the smaller bag you will take onto the plane.
 In addition you should not put valuables into hold.
 There exists a small chance that your bag will be delayed or even lost.

 You should refer to the above link but there are some obvious problems.

 You must not include in Checked Baggage money, jewellery, precious metals, keys, cameras, computers, medicines, spectacles, sunglasses, contact lenses, watches, mobile phones, tablets, personal electronic devices, negotiable papers, securities, cigarettes, electronic cigarettes, tobacco or tobacco products or other valuables, business documents, passports and other identification documents or samples.

 You likely put many of those items into your cabin bag.
-Not mentioned but lithium batteries like those used in phones and computers are also better to not put into the hold.
-Either put those items into your smaller bag or don’t bring them.
-Things like your laptop are not likely to fit into a 35x20x20 bag.
-If it’s important to bring a laptop or other large item with you then you will have to select priority boarding.
+Not mentioned but lithium batteries like those used in phones and computers are also not to be put into the hold.
+Either carry those items onto the plane or don’t bring them.
+Things like your laptop may fit the new 40x20x25cm sized small bag.
+If it doesn’t and it’s important to bring a laptop or other large item with you then you will have to select priority boarding.

 The Ryanair new cabin baggage rules are not that hard to understand if you’ve flown with Ryanair in the past.
 If you haven’t spend a few moments making sure you understand the rules to avoid a nasty surprise at the boarding gate.